 The Organization has made certain indemnities and guarantees, under which it may be required to make payments in relation to certain transactions.
 The Organization indemnifies its directors, officers, employees and agents to the maximum extent permitted under the laws of the State of California.
-The Organization has indemnified lenders for certain damages that may occur to the Organization's assets.
+The Organization has indemnified its lender for certain damages that may occur to the Organization's assets.
+In connection with its office lease, the Organization has indemnified its lessor for certain claims arising from the use of the office space.
 The duration of the guarantees and indemnities varies, and in many cases is indefinite.
 These guarantees and indemnities do not provide for any limitation of the maximum potential future payments the Organization could be obligated to make.
-Historically, the Organization has not been obligated to make any payments for these obligations and no liabilities have been recorded for these indemnities and guarantees in the accompanying statement of financial position.
+Historically, the Organization has not been obligated to make any payments for these obligations and no liabilities have been recorded for these indemnities and guarantees in the accompanying statements of financial position.

-NOTE 7 - SPECIAL EVENTS
+NOTE 8 - SPECIAL EVENTS